mjc-school/MJC-School/stage #4/module #5. AWS/theory/rds.md

 ## Theory

 Amazon Relational Database Service (RDS) is a fully managed service that provides the ability to create, configure and operate different relational databases.
 In this definition fully managed means that you don't have to think about the server management tasks(i.e., OS configuration and patching, software patching, backup creation).
-Instead, Amazon RDS takes care of these tasks for you allowing you to focus on using the database itself.
+Instead, Amazon RDS takes care of these tasks allowing you to focus on using the database itself.

 Apart from that, there are lots of other features that come out-of-the-box when you start using RDS.
-Here are some of those features:
+Here are some of those features: <br />
-• Amazon RDS allows you to choose how much memory, storage, IOPS and CPU resources your RDS instance will have with the ability to scale each of those independently.
+• Amazon RDS allows you to choose how much memory, storage, IOPS and CPU resources your RDS instance will have with the ability to scale each of those independently. <br />
 • To deliver a managed service experience, Amazon RDS doesn't provide shell access to DB instances.
-It also restricts access to certain system procedures and tables that require advanced privileges.
+It also restricts access to certain system procedures and tables that require advanced privileges. <br />
-• You can have automated backups performed on a particular schedule(which are turned on by default), or manually create your own backup snapshot.
+• You can have automated backups performed on a particular schedule(which are turned on by default), or manually create your own backup snapshot. <br />
-• You can control who can access your RDS databases by using AWS Identity and Access Management (IAM) to define users and permissions.
+• You can control who can access your RDS databases by using AWS Identity and Access Management (IAM) to define users and permissions. <br />

 As with EC2 instances, RDS instances are created inside a VPC, they can have a VPC security group and a public IP address assigned to them.
 Although there is a slight difference between EC2 and RDS instances - the latter are created inside *DB subnet groups* instead of ordinary VPC subnets.